GJSayas/GJSayas.github.io/pages/contact.md

 permalink: /contact
 ---
 ## Interested in contacting with me?
-You can email me at my professional email <mail.to:gjsayas.03@ieee.org> gjsayas.03@ieee.org or through my LinkedIn profile by clicking <a herf="www.linkedin.com/in/getsie-jinelle-sayas-de-la-rosa-a02a97242"> here!
+You can email me at my professional email <a hred=mail.to:gjsayas.03@ieee.org> gjsayas.03@ieee.org or through my LinkedIn profile by clicking <a herf="www.linkedin.com/in/getsie-jinelle-sayas-de-la-rosa-a02a97242"> here!

 ### Also, you can find me as:
-- GJSAYAS on <a hred="https://github.com/GJSayas"> GitHub!
+- GJSayas on <a hred="https://github.com/GJSayas"> GitHub!
 - _jinelle.odd on <a hred="https://www.instagram.com/_jinelle.odd/"> Instagram!